-Eqns.
-(38) and (39) can be discretized using the method of weighted residuals to determine the damping matrix, [D].
+Eqn.
+(38) can be discretized using the method of weighted residuals to determine the damping matrix, [D].

-In three-dimensional problems, $[K_c]$ is computed by integrating over surface elements on the unknown boundaries.
-So the damping matrix can be thought of as an assembly of boundary elements that make up the boundary of the object where the boundary conditions are unknown.
-The stiffness matrix for each boundary element is formed by using a Galerkin weighted residual method that ensures the Laplacian of the solution is minimized over the unknown boundary surface.
+In three-dimensional problems, $[K_c]$ and [D] can be thought of as an assembly of linear boundary elements that make up the boundary of the object where the boundary conditions are unknown.
+The stiffness matrix for each boundary element is formed by using a weighted residual method that ensures the Laplacian of the solution is minimized over the element.
 The main advantage of this method is its ability to smooth the solution vector without necessarily driving the components to zero and away from the true solution.